DesmondQue/Group8-Act2-Divide-Conquer/pc-parts-shop/README.md

     - Update the text file when products are bought by the user (change QTY).

 4) Error handling
-    - Make sure there are no bugs in the menu where the user cannot break the program.
+    - Make sure there are no bugs in the menu where the user can break the program at runtime.

-## Technical Requirements:
+## Requirements:
-- Program should use C++.
+- Program should be written in C++.
-- Avoid Classes and use Structures.
-- Program should use these algorithms (they should be user-defined, do not use STL for these):
+- Program should use these algorithms (user-defined):
     1) Binary Search Tree Algorithm
     2) Merge Sort Algorithm
     3) Quick Sort Algorithm.

+HOW TO COMPILE AND RUN

+1. Fork the repo and open your terminal in your chosen IDE

+2. Make sure you are in the pc-parts-shop directory example command: cd "c:\Users\Desmond Que\GitRepos\Group8-Act2-Divide-Conquer\Group8-Act2-Divide-Conquer\pc-parts-shop"

+3. Run this command while in the pc-parts-shop directory g++ -I src/ src/main.cpp src/utils/file_handler.cpp src/algorithms/merge_sort.cpp src/algorithms/quick_sort.cpp -o bin/main.exe; if ($?) { .\bin\main.exe }